-Strange – 31 Pages

-“Does the pope wear a shiny ring on his finger?”
+“Does the pope wear a fishy hat?”
 I said.

 Johnny went to fetch my instrument while Sadie and I toasted to our new favorite drink.

-I knew both our stools were going to be free-flowing from now on.
+I knew both of our bowel movements were going to be free-flowing from here on out.

 So I was sitting alone in this smoky dive sipping on a bismuth subsalicylate when he caught my ear.